DishaGrover16/cryptonite_taskphase_disha/PROCESSES AND JOBS.md

 ***1.Listing Processes***

 In this challenge, we had to find /challenge/run file under a random filename so after using commands ```ps -ef``` and ```ps -aux``` as both show commands.
+"Standard" Syntax: in this syntax, you can use -e to list "every" process and -f for a "full format" output, including arguments.
+These can be combined into a single argument -ef.

+"BSD" Syntax: in this syntax, you can use a to list processes for all users, x to list processes that aren't running in a terminal, and u for a "user-readable" output.
+These can be combined into a single argument aux.
 After reading the output, I found a command similar to /challenge/run and when I ran it, I got the flag.

 ```
 Connected!